 You can deduct contributions or gifts you gave to organizations that are religious, charitable, educational, scientific, or literary in purpose.
 You can also deduct what you gave to organizations that work to prevent cruelty to children or animals.
-Examples of these organizations are:
+Certain whaling captains may be able to deduct expenses paid in 2006 for Native Alaskan subsistence bowhead whale hunting activities.
+See Pub.
+526 for details.
+To verify an organization's charitable status, you can: